DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-03-20-collecting-feedback-about-the-service.md

     key: claim-funding-collecting-feedback
 ---

+> Update: We will collect feedback via a Microsoft form instead of building a form within the service.

 We added a way for users to tell us what they think of the service.

 ## How it works